ceylon/ceylon.ast/README.md

 If you’re unhappy with a particular aspect of `ceylon.ast`’s design (perhaps a class or attribute should have a better name, or a class should be split up into several parts?), please say so now (contact me or create an issue) before it’s fixed in stone.

-This is the Google Summer of Code 2014 project of Lucas Werkmeister (@lucaswerkmeister); see [the mailing list thread](https://groups.google.com/forum/#!topic/ceylon-dev/_Uo5P2AgxmA) or the [project](https://www.google-melange.com/gsoc/project/details/google/gsoc2014/lucaswerkmeister/5741031244955648).
+This was the Google Summer of Code 2014 project of Lucas Werkmeister (@lucaswerkmeister); see [the mailing list thread](https://groups.google.com/forum/#!topic/ceylon-dev/_Uo5P2AgxmA) or the [project](https://www.google-melange.com/gsoc/project/details/google/gsoc2014/lucaswerkmeister/5741031244955648).
 Contributions are of course welcome!